 DID YOU KNOW?
 Linzer cookies were named after the city where they are said to have been first made: Linz, Austria, and the Linz Torte, a pastry which offers both a dough lattice and raspberry jam filling.

-In fact, Linzer Cookies have been made throughout the United States for generations by families of German and Austrian descent.
-Here in Milwaukee where German families immigrated from Europe, recipes like this has kept memories of their homeland alive.
+Linzer Cookies have been made throughout the United States for generations by families of German and Austrian descent.
+Here in Milwaukee where German families immigrated from Europe, recipes like this have kept memories of their homeland alive.

 The other difference is that traditionally it’s made with hard boiled egg yolks.